DesantBucie/korny/README.md

 ## Requirements

 * git
-* ksh (not ksh clones like OpenBSD, bcs it won't work unfotunately.
+* ksh (not ksh clones like OpenBSD's pdksh, bcs it won't work unfotunately.
 More about that in "About" paragraph)

 ## Installation